Celtic 'at the doorstep' of title - Postecoglou

 Last updated on .From the section Scottish

-Celtic are "at the doorstep" of the Scottish Premiership title said Ange Postecoglou after they maintained their six-point lead with a 1-1 draw against Rangers at Celtic Park.
+Celtic are "at the doorstep" of the Scottish Premiership title according to Ange Postecoglou after they maintained their six-point lead with a 1-1 draw against Rangers at Celtic Park.

 Jota's opener for Celtic was cancelled out by Fashion Sakala, who hit a post late on under intense pressure.

-And Rangers counterpart Giovanni van Bronckhorst all but conceded the league despite "doing everything".
+And Rangers boss Giovanni van Bronckhorst all but conceded the league despite "doing everything".

-"A draw leaves us in a really good position," said Postecoglou.
+"A draw leaves us in a really good position," said manager Postecoglou.

 And the Celtic manager told BBC Scotland: "It's still stage one as far as I'm concerned.
 We can play better, not through a lack of trying, a lot of these guys are still in their first year at the club.